-The John Muir Trust is a UK charity founded in 1983.
+The John Muir Trust is a charity that was founded in 1983.
 We believe wild places are essential for the wellbeing of people and wildlife

 A world where wild places are respected and protected, where nature flourishes and where the value of wildness is shared for the benefit of everyone.

 We take our name and inspiration from John Muir, the Scots-born founder of the modern conservation movement.
 Muir was passionate about wild places.
 He explored them, wrote about them and campaigned to protect them.